 Under the Nordic agreement on population registration, all persons living in the Nordic countries must be registered in a population register in one place only in the Nordic countries.
-On the other hand, the agreement ensures that persons who move do not drop out of the population register entirely.
-In Finland the Local Register Offices are the authority responsible for population registration.
-In the Åland Islands registration is carried out by the State Department of Åland.
+On the other hand, the agreement ensures that if you move you do not drop out of the population register entirely.
+In Finland the authority responsible for population registration is the Digital and Population Services Agency.
+In the Åland Islands registration is done by the State Department of Åland.

 Citizens of the Nordic countries do not need any other permits, such as a residence or working permit, to reside in Finland.